NitorCreations/nameless-deploy-tools/docs/commands.md

 one of specified tag values

 positional arguments:
   tags                  The tag values to select deleted snapshots

 options:
-  -h, --help           show this help message and exit -r, --region REGION  The region to delete snapshots from.
-Can also be set
+  -h, --help            show this help message and exit -r REGION, --region REGION
-                       with env variable AWS_DEFAULT_REGION or is gotten from instance metadata as a last resort -d, --days DAYS      The number of days that is theminimum age for snapshots to be deleted
-  --dry-run            Do not delete, but print what would be deleted
+                        The region to delete snapshots from.
+Can also be set with env variable AWS_DEFAULT_REGION or is gotten from instance metadata as a last resort -d DAYS, --days DAYS  The number of days that is theminimum age for snapshots to be deleted --dry-run             Do not delete, but print what would be deleted
 ```

 ## `ndt ec2-get-tag`